laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 #### Collecting Billing Email Addresses

-Spark-Stripe v1.0.5 introduces the ability to email receipts to a custom billing address that the customer provides.
+Spark (Stripe) 1.0.5 introduces the ability to email receipts to a custom billing address that the customer provides.
 This is typically used to email receipts directly to an accountant.

 To support this feature, you need to create a new migration in your application and add the following schema modification in the migration's `up()` method: